efornara/jbit/doc/jbdoc/intro.md

 ## News

+### JBit 2.1.0

+io2sim: libretro core and win32 IO2 simulator (MicroIO only for now).
+ZOOM2 flag.

 ### JBit 2.0.3

-The new GAMESET request replaces the old gameapi / JBitGameKit.
+The new GAMESET request replaces the old template.jb / JBitGameKit.

 ### JBit 2.0.2